 Opportunity for Comment

 All Village Board Meetings are open to the public and noticed on our community calendar.
 Agendas are typically made available online the Friday before the meeting.
-Special Meetings will also be announced on our calendar as we determine dates.
-We have scheduled two September 30th time slots for a special forum to discuss a possible property tax, one at 9 AM and another at 6 PM.
+Special Meetings are announced on our calendar as we determine dates.
+We hosted two September 30th time slots for a special forum to discuss a property tax, one at 9 AM and another at 6 PM.
 We also hosted a third session on Sunday, October 6th at 9 AM.
 The forums have been recorded and shared on our YouTube Channel.
 On October 21st a levy of $3,800,000 was approved after receiving resident input.
 A public hearing and final adoption of the tax levy are scheduled for the Village Board Meeting of November 18, 2019.